jackdmiller/jackdmiller.github.io/_posts/2024-03-20-introduction.md

 Now, I don't regret my decision at all.
 I am enjoying learning about different areas of cybersecurity, and slowly determining which route I would like to take for my career.

 Anyways, here are some of my other hobbies and interests, which I may also occassionally talk about on my blog.
 I play bass guitar (and a little bit of electric guitar), and I love lots of different types of music.
-I like playing video games, and right now I am trying to play through all of the Persona titles.
-I am also learning to skate right now.
+I like playing video games, and right now I am learning to skate.
 I bought a board to get around campus, but I do want to learn some tricks at some point.

 Overall, I will be using this blog to document my learning journey and share my experiences as I continue my studies.
 I do hope that someday someone else who is looking to get into cybersecurity will find this useful and/or interesting!